 Pavement Management Program

-The 2018 Pavement Management Program will resurface or repair 8.81 miles (144,704 feet) of roadway in the Village.
+The 2019 Pavement Management Program will resurface or repair 10.6 miles of roadway in the Village.
 A map detailing which streets will be resurfaced or patched is available.

 Resurfacing work utilizes the heat scarification process, which is an efficient and cost-effective recycling measure.
 The system heats and then smoothens the existing street asphalt in preparation for a new overlay.
 Tinley Park has been recognized by the asphalt recycling industry for using this environmentally friendly program.